-The Minister of Health has been clear about the areas he wishes us to focus on through his Letter of Expectations for 2024/25.
-The Government Policy Statement on Health 2024-271 also provides clear direction for key priorities.
+The Minister of Health has been clear about the areas he wishes us to focus on through his Letter of Expectations for 2024/25, with a further request to provide oversight reporting on system safety.
+The Government Policy Statement on Health 2024-27 also provides clear direction for key priorities.
 This Statement of Performance Expectations focuses on these priorities, and on seven key deliverables - some existing and some new.
 We have modified some of our deliverables from 2023/24 to reflect work that has progressed.
 This year we are including case studies, in addition to surveys, to further demonstrate and measure the downstream impact of our work - impact that we know can take time to occur.
 Strengthening our focus on primary and community care in 2024/25 will be a particular priority, given the critical role this sector plays in supporting peoples' health and wellbeing.